KoboldAI/KoboldAI-Client/README.md

 [if on Linux] run `commandline.sh`

-`commandline.bat/commandline.sh` will put you in KoboldAI's virtual environment (as shown by (base) affixed to the prompt).
+`commandline.bat/commandline.sh` will put you in KoboldAI's virtual environment.
+On Windows, this will show (base) at the start of the prompt line.
+If it shows (base) on Linux, you most likely have a base conda environment that you need to deactivate (`conda deactivate`)

+Then run
 `cd repos`

 `cd gptq`